 Where we work

-Chambers has offices in London, Manchester and Bristol, as well as in The Netherlands at The Hague.
+Chambers has offices in London and Manchester.
 Our members advise clients all over the world in multiple legal jurisdictions, and many are called to overseas Bars allowing them to appear in foreign courts.

 Doughty Street Chambers is committed to providing a first-class service to its clients.
 We welcome your comments on our performance and want to know if it meets your expectations.
-If you are not satisfied with any aspect of the service you receive, please contact our Chief Executive Mark Dembovsky by sending an email.
+If you are not satisfied with any aspect of the service you receive, please contact our Director of Operations and Strategic Planning, Julie Ahadi by sending an email.
 You can download a full copy of our complaints procedure by clicking here.

 Clients can complain to LeO if they are unhappy with the final response to their complaint, or if their complaint has not been dealt with in eight weeks.